usmankhan778/sql-data-warehouse-project/README.md

 ## 🌟 About Me

 Hi there!
 I'm **USMAN KHAN**.
-I’m Data analyst  a mission to share knowledge and make working with data enjoyable and engaging!
+I’m student of  Data science   a mission to share knowledge and make working with data enjoyable and engaging!